 Cryptocurrency has been a hot topic lately.
 It’s not just something that’s on environmentalists’ minds, though.
-Last night, Elon Musk, the CEO of Tesla Motors, shared it’s a major concern of his, too.
-So much so that Tesla is suspending vehicle purchases using Bitcoin.
+Last year, Elon Musk, the CEO of Tesla Motors, shared it’s a major concern of his, too.
+So much so that Tesla decided to suspend vehicle purchases using Bitcoin.

 Musk tweeted he’s concerned about the “rapidly increasing use of fossil fuels for Bitcoin mining and transactions”—particularly coal, as Bitcoin is primarily mined with electricity from coal.
 According to the U.S. Energy Information Administration, coal is the dominant CO2 emissions source in terms of electricity generation, and accounted for 60 percent of electric power sector CO2 emissions.